Cacti/plugin_syslog/README.md

 	*.* >localhost,my_database,my_user,my_password;cacti_syslog

 	--------------------- end /etc/rsyslog.d/cacti.conf ---------------------

+If you are upgrading to version 2.5 from an earlier version, make sure that you update this template format and restart rsyslog.
+You may loose some syslog data, but doing this in a timely fashion, will minimize data loss.

 Ensure you restart rsyslog after these changes are completed.
 Other logging servers such as Syslog-NG are also supported with this plugin.
 Please see some additional documentation here: [Cacti Documentation Site](https://docs.cacti.net/plugin:syslog.config)